MicheSi/Sprint-Challenge--JavaScript2/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array of elements while looping through the original array, whereas .forEach does not return a new array (but still iterates through the array).

 2. What is the difference between a function and a method?

+A method is a function used within an object.

 3. What is closure?

+A closure is a collection of code that has been identified elsewhere (within lexical scope) that can be used for later.

 4. Describe the four rules of the 'this' keyword.

+Window/Global Binding: "this refers to the global/window object.
+Implicit Binding: "this" refers to the object called to the left of the dot.
+New Binding: "this refers to the object that is being created using the "new" keyword.
+Explicit Binding: "this" refers to whatever is being defined using .call, .apply or .bind.

 5. Why do we need super() in an extended class?

+It tells the class that it's attributes are now being passed into it from the extended (parent) class.
+You must use the "extends" keyword with it to let it know where it is extending from.

 ## Project Set up